Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Experiment Design

 \subsubsection{Task}

 Reviewers complete three tasks.
-Task 1 is identical to the Task 1 completed by the authors.
+Task 1 for reviewers is identical to the Task 1 completed by the authors.
+We elicit reviewers’ perceptions about their LLM use.
 Task 2 entails reviewing abstracts.
-Each reviewer is presented with a set of 20 abstract pairs---the original abstract that accompanied a selected research paper and the respective edited abstract by an author.
-We inform the reviewers that the edited abstracts encapsulate the same research idea, with the same research methodology and results as the original abstracts.
+Each reviewer is presented with a set of 20 abstract pairs---the original abstract that accompanied a selected research paper and the respective edited abstract by an author.\footnote{Showing the original abstract in comparison to the edited versions, eliminates any potential bias in reviewers’ abstract acceptance that may arise from the subjective content of the research.} We inform the reviewers that the edited abstracts encapsulate the same research idea, with the same research methodology and results as the original abstracts.
 However, it may or may not be expositionally different from the original abstract.
-Reviewers need to review the edited abstract in reference to the original abstract and answer the following question: \textit{Does the edited abstract provide adequate justice to the research idea presented in the original abstract?}.
-The reviewers answer using a slider that ranges from 0 (no justice, worse than the original abstract) to 100 (better than the original abstract), with the default set at 50 (i.e., both abstracts can be considered equally good and one is not better than the other).
+Reviewers need to review the edited abstract in reference to the original abstract and answer the following question: \textit{Does the edited abstract provide adequate justice to the research idea presented in the original abstract?} The reviewers answer using a slider that ranges from 0 (no justice, worse than the original abstract) to 100 (better than the original abstract), with the default set at 50 (i.e., both abstracts can be considered equally good and one is not better than the other).
 We also elicit the absolute confidence of the reviewer in each of their 20 decisions.
 Additionally, to get more insights into the decision-making process of the reviewers, we provide a text box where the reviewers can address this in free-form text.
 Reviewers proceed to Task 3 after completing Task 2.
-Task 3 is identical to task 3 as completed by the authors.
+Task 3 for reviewers, identical to Task 3 completed by the authors, comprises completing an exit questionnaire.
 We ask two additional questions about the publication record of the reviewers and their prior knowledge of the topics discussed in the abstracts.
+Note, we do not disclose the source of the edited abstract to the reviewers.\footnote{In our setup, we aim to isolate the reviewers' perception of the quality of edits in the edited abstracts compared to the original.
+We do not want to confound acceptance decisions with reviewers’ inherent beliefs about AI-generated scientific abstracts.}